-Extracellular matrix interactions of importance for glioma formation and neural development
+Extracellular matrix interactions of importance for brain tumor formation and neural development

-Soumi Kundu, Anqi Xiong, Tobias Bergström, Grzegorz Wicher, Annika Hermansson, Tanja Paavilainen, Eli Burell, Argyris Spyrou, Yuyuan Xiong, Lulu Rama Haseeb
+Soumi Kundu, Anqi Xiong, Grzegorz Wicher, Annika Hermansson, Argyris Spyrou and Lulu Rama Haseeb, Yuyuan Xiong, Misbah Riaz

-The focus of this project is the "glioma niche" that allows tumor cells to detach from the original site, remodel the extracellular matrix (ECM) and migrate to seed new tumors that ultimately leads to death of the patient.
-Based on our increased understanding of the biochemical and molecular determinants of glioma invasion, new drug targets in the glioma microenvironment could be identified.
+The focus of this project is the "brain tumor niche" that allows tumor cells to detach from the original site, remodel the extracellular matrix (ECM) and migrate to seed new tumors that ultimately leads to death of the patient.
+Based on our increased understanding of the biochemical and molecular determinants of brain tumor invasion, new drug targets in the glioma microenvironment could be identified.

 Heparan sulfate (HS) proteoglycans are main components of the ECM where they interact with a large number of physiologically important macromolecules, thereby influencing biological processes.
 HS modulate growth factor activities, and we have shown a vital role for HS in formation of the neural lineage (Forsberg et al., 2012).
 The major enzymatic activity degrading HS is heparanse.
-In this project we address HS proteoglycan biosynthesis and degradation in clinical brain tumor samples, human glioma cell culture as well as mouse and human models of glioma.
+In this project we address HS proteoglycan biosynthesis and degradation in clinical brain tumor samples, human glioma and medulloblastoma cell culture as well as mouse and human models of glioma and medulloblastoma.
 We found that high heparanase expression is correlated to an enhanced tumor growth, both in teratoma and brain tumors.
-We aim to clarify the mechanism of heparanase activation in the enhancement of glioma growth.
+We aim to clarify the mechanism of heparanase activation in the enhancement of tumor growth.
 Furthermore, we examine the role for heparanase in neural differentiation.